maram-ra/Aruma/README.md

 - Clients see requests they have sent to artisans.

 - **Screenshots:**
-  - `aRequests Tracking.png` – Artisan view of requests
+  - `landing_page/public/aRequests Tracking.png` – Artisan view of requests
-  - `cRequests_Tracking.png` – Client view of requests
+  - `landing_page/public/cRequests_Tracking.png` – Client view of requests

 ---